-R19 Automotive Radar
+R19 Multifunctional Radar

 EuMA Radar Prize

-The EuMA Radar Prize is awarded by the EuRAD Technical Programme Committee and the EuMW Steering Committee to the author(s) of the paper presenting the most significant advance in radar state of-theart.
+The EuMA Radar Prize is awarded by the EuRAD Technical Programme Committee and the EuMW Steering Committee to the best paper at the 20th European Radar Conference.
 The value of the EuMA Radar Prize is €3,000.
-Eligible candidates for the EuMA Radar Prize are the author(s) of a paper accepted for inclusion in the programme of EuRAD, published in the Conference Proceedings and presented during the conference in either an oral or poster session.
-The winning paper will be considered for publication in the International Journal of Microwave & Wireless Technologies.
+An extended version of the winning paper will be considered for publication in the International Journal of Microwave and Wireless Technologies.

-EuRAD Young Engineers Prize
+EuRAD Young Engineer Prize

-The EuRAD Technical Programme Committee and the EuMW Steering Committee will award a EURAD Young Engineers Prize of €2,000 to young engineers or researchers who have presented an outstanding contribution at the EuRAD.
+The EuRAD Technical Programme Committee and the EuMW Steering Committee will award a EuRAD Young Engineer Prize of €2,000 to young engineers or researchers who have presented an outstanding contribution at the European Radar Conference.
 To be eligible, candidates must (1) be under 30 years of age at date of award, (2) be the first author of the paper, and (3) be the contribution presenter in an oral or a poster session.
-The first author must have a major contribution in the work reported which must be described in an electronic statement signed by all authors of the paper (effectively co-authors state that their contribution was merely advisory).
-This statement has to include the date of birth of the first author and must be submitted together with the original submission.
-The number of co-authors of the paper is not limited.
-The winning paper will be considered for publication in the International Journal of Microwave & Wireless Technologies.
+The first author must have made a major contribution to the work reported which must be described in an electronic statement signed by all authors of the paper (effectively co-authors state that their contribution was merely advisory).
+Further rules are similar to EuMC and EuMIC.

 Reduced Fees and Special Grants

 Reduced registration fees are offered for students as well as senior persons aged 65 years or more and for military personnel (with proof of affiliation).
-The European Microwave Association will also provide up to 5 student grants of € 500 each which include free EuRAD registration.
-Applicants for a student grant must be aged 30 or younger at the time of the European Microwave Week, be a full time student (i.e., an undergraduate or a PhD student), and they will be asked to provide a supervisor’s written confirmation of their current student status.
-The European Microwave Association will also provide a number of grants for delegates coming from the Newly Independent States, from Russia and from low-income countries.
+The European Microwave Association will also provide up to five student grants of €750 and free EuRAD registration.
+Applicants for a student grant must be aged 30 or younger at the time of the European Microwave Week, be a fulltime student, i.e., an undergraduate or a PhD student, and they will be asked to provide a supervisor’s written confirmation of their current student status.
+The European Microwave Association will also provide a number of grants for delegates coming from the Newly Independent States and from low-income countries.
 We will be particularly proud to support applications from Ukrainian scholars.
-The value of the grant is € 500 and entitles the grantee to free EuRAD registration.
+The value of the grant is €750 in addition to a free EuRAD registration.
 Applications should be sent to the EuMW 2023 Grants Chair by emailing email@example.com within the deadline (see “Important Dates” section).

-13th EuRAD Team
+20th EuRAD Team